-- Server Address: The download address of the remote resource, can be a CDN address.
+The download address of the remote resource, can be a CDN address.
 Put the

-build/android-instant/remote_resfolder into the server or CDN, Cocos Creator will go to this address to download the resources that are not in the first package.
+path_to_your_project/build/jsb-link/remote_assetsfolder into the server or CDN, Cocos Creator will go to this address to download the resources that are not in the first package.

-- Default URL: Android will load your instant app by this URL.
+Android will load your instant app by this URL.
 This parameter can be empty, if it is not empty, you must ensure that the URL entered is accessible when submitting the package to the Google Store.
 See Google Instant App documentation for details.

-- Record config path: Cocos Creator will use this record config to generate first package and remote_res folder.
+Cocos Creator will use this record config to generate first package and remote_res folder.

-Attention: If the Google Play Instant package has more permissions than the app on Google Store, it may not install properly when you install the app:
+Note: if the Google Play Instant package has more permissions than the app on Google Store, it may not install properly when you install the app:

 The Refactor is used to edit the first package of the game and select the resources to be placed into the first package.